 3.Choose an image or video

 Of course, another important aspect of the ad is the media itself.
-This is what will capture the attention of your leads as they are scrolling through their feeds.
+This will capture the attention of your leads as they scroll through their feeds.

-You might also try videos, though they will take more skill and time.
-If you’re just starting out, it can be helpful to start with an image and go from there.
+You might also try videos, though they require more skill and time.
+If you’re just starting out, starting with an image and working from there can be helpful.
 Make sure whatever media you choose fits your offer and your brand.

 Once again, keep your ideal client in mind here and choose media that will stand out and get their attention in the right way.